BC Ferries to bring in health checks as feds restrict marine travel due to COVID-19 - Haida Gwaii Observer

 Travellers using BC Ferries will see significant changes starting Monday (April 6) after the federal government announced new measures to fight COVID-19.

-As part of new measures announces Sunday, Transport Canada has issued guidelines for screening all passengers boarding sailings longer than 30 minutes.
+As part of new measures announced Sunday, Transport Canada has issued guidelines for screening all passengers boarding sailings longer than 30 minutes.
 The rules will apply until June 30.

 “Vessel operators should, where possible and practical, observe and do a health check of all passengers before they board the vessel,” it reads.
 The guidelines include a questionnaire with four questions to be asked of travellers by ferry operator employees.